Click here to learn more

-As it stands, any takeaway foods (or fast foods) contain high amounts of unhealthy fats (both saturated and trans fats), added sugars, salt and preservatives.
-They often lack the vegetables, whole grains and other plant foods that our brains need to function for a busy day at work.
-Also, they can end up being expensive too, especially if you buy extras like coffee, soft drinks or sweets.
-In fact, finding lunches to suit your dietary preferences can be pretty difficult, especially if you follow a vegetarian diet.
+As it stands, any takeaway foods (or fast foods) contain high amounts of unhealthy fats (both saturated and trans fats), added sugars, salt, and preservatives.
+They often lack the vegetables, whole grains, and other plant foods that our brains need to function for a busy day at work.
+Also, they can end up being expensive too, especially if you buy extras like coffee, soft drinks, or sweets.
+Finding lunches to suit your dietary preferences can be pretty difficult, especially if you follow a vegetarian diet.

 But if you want to improve your health, save some money, boost your vegetable intake and take control of your day, then it’s time to start taking your lunches to work.
 Fortunately, some simple vegetarian lunch ideas can help you do all these things!

 To help you along your way, we’ve included four vegetarian lunch ideas for work, including some recipes for you to try.
 These vegetarian lunches are all quick to make at home and are cheap, nutritious, and delicious.
 And if you’re concerned about where your protein will be coming from when you’re not eating meat or chicken at lunch, then check out this article about plant-based protein.
 It explains what you need to know about plant protein, including how easily you can get enough protein without eating meat.

 But onto some simple ideas!

 - Vegetarian Lunch Ideas for Work #1: Wraps & Sandwiches